Treating & Managing NHL

 Chemotherapy

 The most common course of chemotherapy is CHOP (cyclophosphamide, doxorubicin, prednisone, and vincristine), often with an addition of a monoclonal antibody, either rituximab (R-CHOP) or obinutuzumab (O-CHOP).
-Other chemotherapy regimens include a combination with bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, prednisone, vincristine).4 Recently, Pola-R-CHP, a modified drug combination that switches vincristine for polatuzumab vedotin has been approved for patients with an International Prognostic Index of >2 and has shown a significantly superior progression-free survival compared to RCHOP treatment.5 Chemotherapy is sometimes used to prepare the patient for a bone marrow transplant/stem transplant.6
+Other chemotherapy regimens include a combination with bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, prednisone, vincristine).4 Recently, Pola-R-CHP, a modified drug combination that switches vincristine for polatuzumab vedotin has been approved for patients with an International Prognostic Index of >2 and has shown a significantly superior progression-free survival compared to RCHOP treatment.5 Chemotherapy is sometimes used to prepare the patient for a bone marrow transplant/stem cell transplant.6

 Radiation therapy